 An exciting feature of UWA's undergraduate degrees, broadening units will add a valuable dimension to your studies.

 These units are a requirement of all five bachelor’s degrees and will provide you with knowledge beyond the fields in which you choose to specialise.
-You will be required to take four broadening units from outside your degree area, including at least one with a global or cultural focus.
+You will be required to take four broadening units, normally from outside your degree area, including at least one with a focus on the globalised and culturally diverse environment.

 Employer groups and professional associations have repeatedly emphasised the need for graduates to be equipped with broader knowledge and skills to prepare them for a rapidly changing international workplace.
 These include highly valued attributes such as well-developed communication, research and problem-solving skills.